ansible/ansible-builder/docs/index.rst

 Here are a few terms you should know.
 These concepts and terms are relevant to any use of containers, not specific to Ansible Builder.

+  * Build instruction file (called a Containerfile in Podman and a Dockerfile in Docker): an instruction file for creating a container image by installing and configuring the code and dependencies
   * Container: a package of code and dependencies that runs a service or an application across a variety of computing environments
-  * Containerfile (called a Dockerfile in Docker): an instruction file for creating a container image by installing and configuring the code and dependencies
   * Image: a complete but inactive version of a container - you can distribute images and create one or more containers based on each image

 What are execution environments?